JuliaNLSolvers/NLsolve.jl/README.md

 This method is selected with `method = :newton`.

-This method accepts a custom parameter `lineasearch!`, which must be equal to a function computing the linesearch.
+This method accepts a custom parameter `linesearch!`, which must be equal to a function computing the linesearch.
 Currently, available values are taken from the `Optim` package, and are: `Optim.hz_linesearch!` (the default), `Optim.backtracking_linesearch!`, `Optim.interpolating_linesearch!`.